-I recommend you arrive at Kos airport, then take a bus or taxi to Mastichiari port, where you can take the boat to Kalymnos.
-While waiting for your ferry, do not hesitate to enjoy the small beach, bars and restaurants nearby.
-First steps to island life!
+I recommend that you arrive at Kos airport and then take a bus or taxi to Mastichiari harbour where you can catch the ferry to Kalymnos.
+While waiting for the ferry, enjoy the small beach, bars and restaurants nearby.
+Your first steps to island life!

-You can also choose a flight with a longer stop over in Athens.
-This will allow you to rest there for a night, or even take the time to visit the city if your schedule allows it.
-It is also possible to take a ferry from Athens, but beware the travel time of the ferry is 12 hours.
-Check flights, hotels and ferries accordingly.
+You can also choose a flight with a longer stopover in Athens.
+This gives you the opportunity to spend a night there or even take the time to visit the city if your schedule allows.
+It is also possible to take a ferry from Athens, but be aware that the ferry takes 12 hours.
+Check flights, hotels and ferries.

 Ferries board in Mastichiari, not Kos Town*.
 There are about ten ferries a day between Kalymnos and Kos.
 Remember to check the timetable in case you need to stay overnight in Mastichiari (the latest ferry timetable can be found here: http://climbkalymnos.com).
 The crossing takes about 30 minutes with the fast ferries (45 minutes with the slow ones).
 There is no need to book the ferry in advance (some exceptions in high season, so be careful), a small ticket office opens at the harbour just before departure.
 A taxi from the airport to the port of Mastichiari takes less than 10 minutes and costs €18.
 Some buses are also available (3€), they don't take much longer but are limited and can sometimes be late.

 *There is one boat a day from Kos town, but it is further from the airport, so it is more expensive to take a taxi and the ticket is also more expensive at around €16.
 This may be an option if strong winds stop the ferries from Mastichiari.

 Do you need a car or a scooter?